Stress and Hashimoto’s

 • Emotional roller coaster ride

-• Shaky and irritable before meals, or with delayed or missed meals.
+• Shaky and irritable before meals or with delayed or missed meals.

 • Craving for stimulants, caffeine, sweets, cigarettes